sb8244/real-time-systems-training/README.md

 after a Channel is joined.
 Note that there are 2 different feeds.
 The first is a generic `feed` that all users see.
 The other is `feed:userId` which could be for a given user only.

+You'll need to do part 2 at the same time, as `FeedTracker.track/2` expects to receive the name.

 ### 2. Track the user's name

 It would be really helpful to have the User's name when they join a feed.
 This information is